ibm-cloud-docs/cloud-infrastructure/on-prem-vpc-migration-rackware-rmm.md

 {: toc-services="vpc, virtual-servers"}
 {: toc-completion-time="45m"}

-The RackWare Management Module (RMM) migration solution provides a seamless means for replatforming on-premises workloads to {{site.data.keyword.cloud}} virtual server instances, and allows the adoption of the native capabilities of {{site.data.keyword.cloud_notm}}.
-Its intuitive GUI allows you to move the OS, applications, and data from on-premises to {{site.data.keyword.vpc_short}} instances.
+The RackWare Management Module (RMM) migration solution provides a seamless replatforming of on-premises workloads to {{site.data.keyword.cloud}} virtual server instances.
+Use the intuitive GUI to move the OS, applications, and data from on-premises to {{site.data.keyword.vpc_short}} instances.
 {: shortdesc}

-This guide shows you how to complete a migration from on-premises to {{site.data.keyword.vpc_short}}.
+Follow the steps to complete a migration from on-premises to {{site.data.keyword.vpc_short}}.

 ## Supported operating systems
 {: #onprem2cloud-supported-operating-systems}